miguelbeltrancastro/RapspberryPi-Build-Hat-Test/README.md

 # RapspberryPi-Build-Hat-Test
-Test programs for the Rapspberry Pi Build Hat
+Test programs for the Raspberry Pi Build Hat